 Watch for the Expiration and Settlement Date

-The way in which futures trading works is relatively simple, each futures contract has a three-month expiry/settlement date upon launch.
-Therefore you may have March expiry, June expiry, September expiry and December expiry contracts.
-There is obviously the daily adjustment for margin calls but that is something different.
+How futures trading works is relatively simple.
+Each futures contract has a three-month expiry/settlement date upon launch.
+Therefore you may have March expiry, June expiry, September expiry, and December expiry contracts.
+There is obviously the daily adjustment for margin calls, but that is something different.

-So, while the vast majority of futures contracts are closed before expiration/settlement date, there may be occasions where a contract may be held until expiry.
+So, while most futures contracts are closed before the expiration/settlement date, there may be occasions where a contract may be held until expiry.
 Futures contracts tend to have physical settlement (commodities, metal, etc.) or cash settlement dependent upon the proper setup.
 In the example of the E-mini S&P 500 Index futures contract, this would be a cash settlement.
 The amount is based on the value of the index on the contract settlement date.

-It is very important to watch expiry/settlement dates for futures contracts.
-Mainly because if you hold them for the full term there will be additional costs to take into consideration.
+It is essential to watch expiry/settlement dates for futures contracts.
+Mainly because if you hold them for the full term, there will be additional costs to consider.
 Also, your investment funds will be tied up until settlement has been concluded.

 Who Uses Futures?

-The E-mini S&P 500 turns over in excess of $100 billion in daily trades.
-That is solid evidence that futures contracts are a very important part of the investment landscape.
+The E-mini S&P 500 turns over more than $100 billion in daily trades.
+That is solid evidence that futures contracts are a vital part of the investment landscape.
 There are numerous different types of parties active in the futures market.
-These include speculators, hedge funds and those dealing with physical commodities such as grain, oil, etc. The cumulative impact of these various parties ensures that the more popular futures markets are extremely liquid.
+These include speculators, hedge funds, and those dealing with physical commodities such as grain, oil, etc. The cumulative impact of these various parties ensures that the more popular futures markets are extremely liquid.

 What Are The Most Popular Futures to Trade?

 The introduction of the E-mini S&P 500 Index was a stroke of genius.
 It quickly rocketed to becoming the most popular futures contract on the market.
 It is essentially a slimmed-down version of the original S&P 500 Index.
 The E-Mini S&P 500 Index futures contract is a mere 20% of the full contract.
 That fact makes it much more affordable to the average retail investor.
-Other popular types of futures contract include Treasury notes, crude oil, gold and various currency exchange rates.
+Other popular futures contracts include Treasury notes, crude oil, gold, and various currency exchange rates.

-Then we have the commodities markets covering agriculture, energy and various precious metals.
-These take in coffee to corn, gasoline to natural gas, silver to copper and much more!
+Then we have the commodities markets covering agriculture, energy, and various precious metals.
+These include coffee to corn, gasoline to natural gas, silver to copper, and much more!